-Our Board consists of eleven directors, including five fully independent non-executive directors (INEDs).
-One INED serves as chairman of both the Board and the Risk Committee and another as the chairman of the Audit Committee, the Conflicts Committee, and the Nominating and Corporate Governance Committee.
+Our Board consists of eleven directors, including five fully independent non-executive directors.
+One INED serves as chairman of both the Board and the Risk Committee, three other INEDs serve as Chairs of the Audit Committee, Conflicts Committee, and Nominating and Corporate Governance Committee.

 Our Board has diverse management, operations, governance and oversight experience across many industries.
-Biographies of our Board members are set out in the following pages.